AaronCrvl/ip-stats/README.md

 - See my own IP info (no need for typing)
     - Search geolocation information based on IP latitude and longitude (both of the above options have this)
 ## Execution

-Currently, I run this app with the Nodemon tool and the command below.
-Go to package.json files in the scripts tag make sure to have:

 ```Javascript
 npm: npm start dev
 ```